 Located about 10 kilometers south of Zhangjiajie City, Tianmen Mountain (天门山) is accessible by cable car or by bus.
 The view from the top of the mountain is fantastic, and if you are afraid of heights, you might have some problems.
 The mountain has an elevation of 1518 meters.

 Glass bridges and wooden paths connect the other peaks in the area, and it takes at least half a day to explore the main areas.
-You can use the elevators if you feel lazy and don’t want to walk up (or down) to the Tiananmen Gate.
+If you feel lazy and don’t want to walk up (or down) to the Tiananmen Gate, you can use the escalators.

-There are about 30 of them for a total length of 897 meters in what must be one of the world’s longest escalator systems.
+There are about 30 of them, totaling 897 meters in what must be one of the world’s longest escalator systems.

 Other things to do in Zhangjiajie